ram1987-source/spring-boot-mongo-docker/README.md

 containers using docker images.
 Containers contains application code and also the softwares,

-config files whatever is required for our application to run.
+config files whatever is required for our application to run

 Create docker image using Dockerfile